Horticulture is the science, artistry, business and technology used to produce specialty

 - Katelyn Stenmark Franklinton, North Carolina

-Horticulture students have the opportunity to travel abroad to experience global greenhouse
+In horticulture, you will have the opportunity to travel abroad to experience global

-horticultural production.
-Countries explored include Belgium, France, Germany and
+greenhouse horticultural production.
+Countries explored include Belgium, France, Germany

-Hands-on laboratories are included in many courses, and students in the department
+Hands-on laboratories are included in many courses, and you will have the unique advantage

-and Irrigation Training Center.
-Additionally, all students in the department are required
+Conservation and Irrigation Training Center.
+All students in the department are also

 OSU-developed turfgrasses can be found in ballparks and stadiums across the country